master2be1/wordpress-4/README.markdown

 Have you wanted to get Wordpress installed on Engine Yard Cloud?
 Well we have something in common then!

+## Explanation of Non-Wordpress Files

+    README.markdown  |  You're reading it sonny-jim.
+    Rakefile         |  Tasks to create a cookbook or test for syntax errors. cookbooks/       |  The custom chef recipes folder. deploy/          |  This folder allows for EY Cloud deploy hooks. public/          |  Contains the main wordpress software, and is the Web Root.

+Read the code in the files for more information.
+The rest of the files are needed to run Wordpress.

 ## Installation Procedure

 ### Step 1.
 Fork this Repository